apnadkarni/blt/man/picture.rst

   specification.
 Color components are clamped to 255.

   **-invert** *boolean*
      Indicates to invert mask.
-The only has affect is the **-mask** switch is set.
+This only has affect is the **-mask** switch is set.

   **-mask** *mask*